-10. The Parties is invited to:
+10. The Meeting is invited to:

-- > acknowledge the leadership and effort put forth by Fiji in co-hosting the UN Ocean Conference with Sweden; - note with appreciation the support received from Sweden which allowed the Secretariat to support Parties throughout the UN Ocean Conference process; - > acknowledge the logistical support provided by the UN Missions of Fiji and Samoa to SPREP for the UN Ocean Conference; - > reaffirm our commitment Parties to achieving SDG 14; and - > request that the Secretariat work with Parties to ensure that we achieve the commitments made during the Conference.
+- acknowledge the leadership and effort put forth by Fiji in co-hosting the UN Ocean Conference with Sweden; - note with appreciation the support received from Sweden which allowed the Secretariat to support our members throughout the UN Ocean Conference process; - acknowledge the logistical support provided by the UN Missions of Fiji and Samoa to SPREP for the UN Ocean Conference; - > reaffirm our commitment as SPREP members to achieving SDG 14; and - request that the Secretariat work with Members to ensure that we achieve the commitments made during the Conference.

-18 August, 2017
+15 August, 2017